Drug Evaluation Committee (6) Necessity of Contracts for Follow-up of Adverse Events after the Contract Term

 Question

-Regarding the clinical trial that ended on March 31, 2012 (i.e., the research period of the contract), an adverse event (abnormal fluctuation of test values) occurred at the final test at the end of March, and a follow-up survey was conducted in accordance with the clinical trial protocol.
+Regarding the clinical trial that ended on March 31 of this year (i.e., the research period of the contract), an adverse event (abnormal fluctuation in test values) occurred at the final test at the end of March, and a follow-up survey was conducted in accordance with the clinical trial protocol.

 Regarding this, the Clinical Trial Office could not determine whether a contract was necessary or not, and asked the sponsor to provide its rationale (opinion) if it thought it was unnecessary.
-The sponsor's legal department agreed and asked us to submit the information.
-The sponsor, however, did not want us to present their personal opinion, but asked us to confirm what the authorities or the Pharmaceutical Manufacturers Association of Japan (PMAJ) thought and present it to them.
+The legal department of the company agreed to submit the information, but they asked us to confirm what the authorities or JPMA thought about the matter and present it to them, rather than the sponsor's personal opinion.
 We asked the clinical trial office if they had any other cases (experience), but they replied that they had concluded contracts in advance covering follow-up investigations in other cases (?) and that this was the first time they had heard of such a case.
-We asked the Clinical Trials Office if there were any other cases (experiences), but they said that others had concluded contracts in advance covering follow-up surveys, and this was the first case like this.
+However, they said that others have concluded contracts in advance that cover follow-up surveys, and that this is the first case like this one.

-Since the follow-up survey has already been conducted at this point and we need a response as soon as possible (by the end of May), we think it would be faster to conclude a new contract for the follow-up survey rather than to look for a reason why a contract is not necessary.
+Since the follow-up survey has already been conducted at this point and we need a response as soon as possible (by the end of May), we think it would be faster to conclude a new contract for the follow-up survey than to look for a reason to say that the contract is unnecessary.
 We are considering concluding a contract at this time that will ensure (cover) the validity of the follow-up survey after April 1.

 The "clinical trial period" agreed upon in a clinical trial agreement usually refers to the period until the administration of the investigational drug or the completion of all tests and observations stipulated in the protocol at the medical institution concerned, but of course there is no legal support for this.